 Making a Statutory Declaration within 21 days of finding out that you have been convicted of an offence without your knowledge is not subject to the discretion of the Magistrates.
 The Magistrates can refuse to allow you to make a Statutory Declaration more than 21 days after you have found out about the conviction but they cannot refuse you the opportunity to make a Statutory Declaration within that period.

 If the Magistrates do not believe the statutory declaration that you are making (and you have to swear the statutory declaration on oath) then they can warn you about the offence of perjury and you should take such a warning seriously.

 If you find out that you have been convicted of an offence without realising, then you have to act fast.
-At the same time as asking the Court to list the case for a Statutory Declaration to be made, we will often lodge a Leave to Appeal to the Crown Court, (normally out of time) just in case refuses for some reason to hear the declaration.
+At the same time as asking the Court to list the case for a Statutory Declaration to be made, we will often lodge a Leave to Appeal to the Crown Court, (normally out of time) just in case the Magistrate refuses for some reason to hear the declaration.

 Each case depends on its individual circumstances and if this has happened to you then you will need urgent specific advice relevant to the facts of your case so that your statutory declaration is presented correctly.

 Making a Statutory Declaration sets aside the conviction.
 The Magistrates can then either re-list the case, based on an indication from you that it is your intention to plead not guilty to the original matter.
 If the Court adopts this approach, then your case will simply be adjourned to a new date for you to attend for trial.